pfischer1687/netwatcher/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/pfischer1687/netwatcher-cli/blob/main/LICENSE) file for more details.